zeroXten/chef_vault_pki/README.md

 It is assumes you that trust all clients and the workstation that created the CA. It also assumes you trust chef-vault.

-Because it treats the CA key as a shared key, you cannot revoke a certificate in the tradiitonal sense.
+Because it treats the CA key as a shared key, you cannot revoke a certificate in the traditonal sense.
 In the same way that a shared password compromise requires the password to be changed everywhere, so it is with chef\_vault\_pki.
-However, updating the CA key is as simple as re-creating the data bag using the `chef-vault-pki` and chef-vault commands as above.
+However, updating the CA key is as simple as re-creating the data bag using the `chef-vault-pki` and `chef-vault` commands as above.
 All nodes will automatically detect the CA has changed and will generate new certificates during their next run.

 # Attributes